Railways in Chilliwack

 New Railway Crossing Signals

-Newly installed railway crossing flashing lights, bells and gate systems are now operational at the following two Southern Railway locations:
+Newly installed railway crossing flashing lights, bells and gate systems are now operational at the following three Southern Railway locations:

 • Yarrow Central Road east of Wilson Road